Journalists labor around the clock to deliver a distorted picture of the United States.

 Your ancestors a few generations removed would view your life today as the realization of some utopia, a golden age.

-Yet we should celebrate our exceptional past, too.
+We should celebrate our exceptional past as well.

 Fireworks will fill the skies this weekend because our nation’s founding was revolutionary – not in the sense of replacing one set of rulers with another but in placing political authority in the hands of the people.